solemnsky/solemnsky-js/README.md

 ### initialisation and simulation

-	- init(players): this is called exactly once at the beginning of the game with an array of objects representing the players who will be playing, supplying their names and player ids in their 'name' and 'id' attributes.
+	- init(players): this is called exactly once at the beginning of the game
 	- step(delta): this is called at ~60Hz, and is supplied with the delta time since its last call.
 Its intention is to step the game world forward, simulating all game mechanics.

+### joining and quitting

+	- join(nick): this is called when a player joins the game, and should return a 'player id' through which the player can be identified (used in other methods)
+	- quit(id): this is called when a player of a certain id quits the game

 ### rendering